 Well-loved for centuries, the Spider Plant is a classic, enduring staple and prime pick for your home.
-Known for its popularity since, the Spider Plant ticks all the boxes of effortless yet enduring style: it's easy to grow, adaptable and uniquely gorgeous.
+Known for its popularity since, the Spider Plant ticks all the boxes of effortless style: it's easy to grow, adaptable and unique.

-The main plant and focal point, called the mother, rests in the center of the plant with iconically large and deeply-green, arching leaves.
+The main plant and focal point, called the mother, rests in the center of the plant with large, vibrant arching leaves.
 Hanging from the mother, smaller plants, often called spiderettes, add even more visual interest and ornamental value.

 What are the other benefits of the coveted Spider Plant?

-It's perfect for beginners: Minimal watering and less care means low-maintenance ease, so the Spider Plant thrives without meticulous curation.
+It's perfect for beginners: Minimal watering and less care mean low-maintenance ease, so the Spider Plant thrives without meticulous curation.

 It looks great everywhere: Whether you accent the top of a column or hang it from the ceiling, the Spider Plant adds interest wherever it's placed.

 Finally, it's safe for pets: Many houseplants are dangerous for pets, but the Spider Plant is non-toxic for both cats and dogs.

 Even better?
 The Spider Plant is a great air purifier too.
 Not only will your new Spider Plant look amazing, but it will also promote a healthful environment!
 Plus, you can even propagate more Spider Plants with the spiderettes cut from the original plant.